Olly olly oxen free

 The origin of the phrase is unknown.
 The Dictionary of American Regional English says the phrase may be derived from all ye, all ye outs in free, all the outs in free, or possibly ”calling all the outs in free”; in other words, all who are out may come in without penalty.
 Others speculate the phrase may be a corruption of a hypothetical and ungrammatical German phrase alle, alle, auch sind frei (all, all, also are free).

 A number of variations exist.
 "Ollyoxalls" is one such variant, said to be used in Portsmouth, England.
 Another variant is "Ollie Ollie in come free."

-In popular culture

-Various songs are named "Olly olly oxen free", or a variant thereof, including songs by: the Ted Weems orchestra (sung by a young Perry Como); Terry Scott Taylor, on his 2004 album Imaginarium: Songs from the Neverhood; the metalcore band Sworn In, on their 2015 album The Lovers/The Devil; and Amanda Palmer, on her 2012 album Theatre Is Evil.